deanishe/alfred-workflow/README.md

   Even if your function/method isn't user-facing, some other developer will be looking at it.
 Even if it's only a one-liner, the developer may be looking at [the docs][docs-api] in a browser, not at the source code.

+  If you don't feel comfortable writing English, I'd be happy to write the docs for you, but please ensure the code is easily understandable (i.e. comment the code if it's not totally obvious).
 - Performance counts.
-Alfred will try to run a workflow anew on every keypress.
+By default, Alfred will try to run a workflow anew on every keypress.
 As a rule, 0.3 seconds execution time is decent, 0.2 seconds or less is smooth.
 Alfred-Workflow should do its utmost to consume as little of that time as possible.

-Currently, there is Travis-CI integration, but also a `run-tests.sh` script in the root directory of the repo which will fail *if code coverage is less than 100%* (Travis-CI also uses this script).
+The main entry point for unit testing is the `run-tests.sh` script in the root directory.
+This will fail *if code coverage is < 100%*.
+Travis-CI also uses this script.
 Add `# pragma: no cover` with care.

 ### Contributors ###